aadesh42/devops-ecs-pipeline/README.md

 | 13:34:00 | 1 | 1 | 0 |
 | 13:34:33 | 1 | 0 | 1 |

-Full recovery in ~66 seconds with no human intervention.
+Full recovery in **66 seconds** with no human intervention.
+ECS detected the missing task, scheduled a replacement, and the load balancer registered it once health checks passed.

 With `desired_count = 1` there is a brief outage during replacement.
-Running two tasks across both availability zones would eliminate it, at roughly double the compute cost.
+Running two tasks across both availability zones would eliminate it, at roughly double the compute cost — a reasonable trade for a demonstration environment, not for production.

 ### Rollback